Gouen of the Northern Ocean sent this poem to Shanten of the Western River:

 "But it seems to me Lord Kaigon's main work will be to support the High King.
 A serious and practical nature is no drawback when dealing with either your brother or Lord Kaiei."

 "A lack of flexibility is.
 I would have my son learn grace, as I think my ani-ue learned it from you.
 For grace and adaptability is what distinguishes Ani-ue from our father, and what may have helped him avoid those pitfalls that were the undoing of both our father and grandfather.
-And I must say, now Ani-ue grows older, I see him becoming as our father was, and growing settled and unmovable in his ideas.
+And I must say, now Ani-ue grows older, I see him turning into our father and growing settled and unmovable in his ideas.
 The men about him must win him through address, for plain reason and arguments no longer serve."

 "I am sad to hear it, but perhaps it's not unexpected.
 A man stiffens himself to bear the blows that fall, and if those blows never cease he will become harder in order to endure them.
 But even then I may hope it only a temporary response to Lord Goujun's death.
 In time, and especially after Lord Goujun returns, he may grow mellow again."